Fort Pierce police officer suspended for 'improper handling' of domestic violence case prior to woman's death

 Herold also said he hopes that by sharing his daughter's story, he can prevent another family from feeling the same pain.

-"I would just hope that people take these threats that these girls are receiving seriously and do more of a follow up," Dennis said, "because no I'm raising my grandchild with my wife."
+"I would just hope that people take these threats that these girls are receiving seriously and do more of a follow up," Herold said.
+"Because now I'm raising my grandchild with my wife."